vindennt/flashcard-manager/README.md

 ### P2

-- As a user, I want to be able to save my flashcard decks to a file
+- As a user, I want to be able to save my flashcard decks to a file(s)
 - As a user, I want to be able to load flashcard decks from a file